2025-12-04

 • gives an overview of storage use within the function

-• separates initialization from declaration
+• separates initialization from mixed declaration and initialization inside the body. it is just simpler.

 • use implicit type casts where possible: avoid unnecessary explicit casts unless required for correctness